J. R. MILWARD

 Tomb Raider: Path of the Black Alchemist follows directly on from where J. R. Milward left off with her popular fan-novelisation of Core Design’s Tomb Raider: The Angel of Darkness.

 *** NEW ***

-Part 1 of PotBA in Polish now available!
+Parts 1 and 2 of PotBA in Polish are now available!
 Thanks to Ewa Gendek, Magda Bilińska "Nasty", Justyna Maciaszek, Dawid Barbarzak, Krystian Horwacik, and the World of Tomb Raider fansite.